Introduction to qFALL

 Polynomials

 Just like matrices, polynomials are also defined for all base types and the general behavior is comparable to that of vectors for our matrices.
 You can compute scalars, access/modify individual coefficients and compute various functions.
-The instantiation is slightly different, as the string format is imported from FLINT reducing the preprocessing workload.
+The instantiation from strings is slightly different, as the string format is imported from FLINT to reduce the preprocessing workload.

 use qfall_math::{